-Beyond these lead targets, we are using our MInT Platform to advance a broad pipeline of preclinical programs across a variety of therapeutic areas, all of which aim to harness the potential of inhibition or activation of an integrin receptor.
-One example of a wholly-owned program is our $\alpha\nu\beta$ 8 inhibitor program in oncology for which we are targeting an IND filing in the next 12 to 18 months.
-We also have additional research stage programs ongoing against integrin targets in pulmonary arterial hypertension (PAH) and other therapeutic areas.
+Beyond our lead target, MORF-057, we are using our MInT Platform to advance a broad pipeline of preclinical programs across a variety of therapeutic areas, all of which aim to harness the potential of inhibition or activation of an integrin receptor.
+Additional wholly-owned programs have advanced near to or into the lead optimization phase of discovery.
+We presented positive preclinical data from our $\alpha\nu\beta8$ program at the American Association for Cancer Research Annual Meeting in April 2021, demonstrating anti-tumor activity in checkpoint refractory cancer models and we are continuing our focus on advancing our $\alpha\nu\beta8$ program.
+We also have additional research stage programs ongoing against fibronectin integrin targets in pulmonary hypertensive diseases including pulmonary arterial hypertension (PAH) and other therapeutic areas.
+Integrins are known to promote cell proliferation, survival, hypertrophic growth and fibrosis, which are key elements in the progression of PAH.